Daniel Stern (actor): Career

-Stern has played characters in a number of comedic roles, such as Phil Berquist in City Slickers and City Slickers II: The Legend of Curly's Gold, and Marv the burglar in the first two Home Alone films, Home Alone and Home Alone 2: Lost in New York, with Joe Pesci.
-However, he declined to play the character once again in the fourth installment of the franchise, believing the script to be a disgrace to the original motion picture.
-He also starred as Max in Bushwhacked.
-He provided the voice of the narrator on the television series The Wonder Years, which starred Fred Savage as Kevin Arnold.
-As narrator, Stern played the adult Kevin Arnold, remembering his youth.
-Stern and Savage were also featured together in Little Monsters, in which Stern played the father of Savage's character.
+Stern has played characters in a number of comedic roles, such as Marv the burglar in the first two Home Alone films, Home Alone (1990) and Home Alone 2: Lost in New York (1992), with Joe Pesci, and Phil Berquist in City Slickers (1991) and City Slickers II: The Legend of Curly's Gold (1994).
+He also starred as Phil Brickma in Rookie of the Year (1993), Max in Bushwhacked (1995), and Mike in Celtic Pride (1996).

 In 1998, Stern took on a more serious role in the black comedy Very Bad Things with Christian Slater, Cameron Diaz and Jon Favreau.
 Stern provided the voice for the main character of the Dilbert animated television series, based on the comic strip by Scott Adams.

-Stern directed several episodes of The Wonder Years and the 1993 feature film Rookie of the Year, and in recent years directed two episodes of the television series, Manhattan.
+Stern directed several episodes of The Wonder Years, as well as the film Rookie of the Year, and in recent years directed two episodes of the television series, Manhattan.
 Stern created, wrote, and starred in the CBS television show Danny.

-He wrote the off-Broadway hit Barbra's Wedding, which was produced by The Dodgers and Manhattan Theater Club.
+Stern wrote the off-Broadway hit Barbra's Wedding, which was produced by The Dodgers and Manhattan Theater Club.
 It starred John Pankow and Julie White and ran for six months.
 Stern also appeared in the play at Garry Marshall's Falcon Theater.

-Stern was originally offered the role of Dale Gribble in King of the Hill but he was replaced by Johnny Hardwick when his salary agreement went low.
-He starred in Game Over, Man!
-(2018) as well as the Hulu original series, “Shrill”, as the main character’s (Aidy Bryant) father.
+Stern was originally offered the role of Dale Gribble in King of the Hill, but he was replaced by Johnny Hardwick when his salary agreement went low.
+Stern starred in Game Over, Man!
+(2018) as well as the Hulu original series, Shrill, as the main character’s (Aidy Bryant) father.

 Personal life

-Stern works as an artist, specializing in bronze sculpture.
+Stern is a cattle and citrus farmer, and also works as an artist, specializing in bronze sculpture.
 He has created sculptures for California public art projects in San Diego, Pasadena, Palm Desert, Temple City, Monrovia, and Agoura Hills.
-He is an artist in residence at Studio Channel Islands Art Centre in Camarillo.
+Stern is an artist in residence at Studio Channel Islands Art Centre in Camarillo.
 He has also done many private commissions, gallery exhibitions and art fairs.
-He married actress Laure Mattos in 1980, and together they have three children, one of whom is California State Senator Henry Stern.
+Stern married actress Laure Mattos in 1980, and they have three children, one of whom is California State Senator Henry Stern.

+On December 10, 2025, Stern was involved in an alleged prostitution sting in Ventura County, California, and was issued a misdemeanor citation; he was not arrested or taken into custody.
+The charge was later dismissed.